 Ministries And Churches To Avoid

 - Take His Heart Ministries and Roy Sauzek[3.1.50] - I worked with this ministry and their teachings for over six years, so I have intimate knowledge of their workings and spiritual guidance, as I used to believe many things they teach.
 Roy is their lead pastor and writes most of the teachings on their website.
 They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or three spots teachings, such as mandatory tithing and other mandatory acts.
-They use a form of guided meditation and emphasize spiritual revelation that is also used by the next groups.
+They use a form of guided meditation and emphasize spiritual revelation that is also used by many groups listed here.
 These practices invite demons since it is a form of divination.
 Their website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.